AlessioC31/ds_homework2/README.md

         response_detect = stub2.Detect(image_iterator())

-        for detections in response_detect: # iterating throught elements of the stream print('Number of detection:', len(detections.list))
+        for detections in response_detect: # iterating through elements of the stream print('Number of detection:', len(detections.list))

             for detection in detections.list: # iterating through detections in the image